realpython/python-guide/docs/shipping/freezing.rst

 ending in ``.py`` are for software engineers and system administrators.

-One disadvantage of freezing is that it will increase the size of your distribution by about 2–12MB.
+One disadvantage of freezing is that it will increase the size of your distribution by about 2–12 MB.
 Also, you will be responsible for shipping updated versions of your application when security vulnerabilities to Python are patched.